ertanselin/WeatherApp/README.md

 </span>

 - Enter a city name in the search box at the top of the page.
-- See current weather in the right.
-- See up coming days weather in the left.
+- See current weather at the top and up coming days at the bottom.
-- Clik on the up coming days buttons for the details.
+- Clik on the upcoming days buttons for the details.
 - ✨Perfect ✨

 ## Features